FarFar-Tech/Water-Surface-Mapping-using-Satellite-Imagery/README.md

 - A scalable solution that can be adapted for analyzing additional inputs and for each region targeted by remote sensing researchers and projects.

 # Report & Short Video
-The report of this research in 11 pages is attached to this repo.
+%The report of this research in 11 pages is attached to this repo.
 It includes sections: Introduction, Methodology, Results, Discussion, and Conclusion.
-Read it [HERE](https://github.com/FarFar-Tech/Water-Surface-Mapping-using-Satellite-Imagery/blob/main/FarshadFarahnakian%20-%20ThinkingEarth%20Hackathon%20(BiDS).pdf)
+Read it [HERE]%(https://github.com/FarFar-Tech/Water-Surface-Mapping-using-Satellite-Imagery/blob/main/FarshadFarahnakian%20-%20ThinkingEarth%20Hackathon%20(BiDS).pdf)

 A short video of presenting this research can be found here: https://youtu.be/hmLDvvG-CaU